The resurgence of an old technology could solve an issue that's plagued the Canadian Arctic for decades

 “It isn’t that the technology didn’t work.
 The Germans took their Zeppelins from Brazil to Germany back and forth on a scheduled flight, and they never had an accident except for that famous one in New Jersey,” Prentice said.

-The public was enamored with the much faster, sleeker—and, at the time, seemingly less explosive—airplane.
+The public was enamoured with the much faster, sleeker—and, at the time, seemingly less explosive—airplane.
 The age of airships ended before it truly got off the ground.

 “The world’s moved forward a lot,” Prentice said. “[Our predecessors] had these old cow’s stomachs glued onto linen bath towels that contained the hydrogen.
 It’s almost laughable by today’s standards.”